vanz54/kontaki-pwa/README.md

 - Responsiveness (Mobile and Desktop)

 # How to use it
+To use Kontaki, first download the project's .zip folder and open it with Visual Studio Code.
+Next, install the required packages for the project to function by running `npm install`.
+Once this is done, you are ready to use the pwa.

 ## Build
 Run `ng build` to build the project and `npx http-server -p 8080 -c-1 dist/kontaki ` to use it, this will start up an http-server, serving the build artifacts stored in the `dist/`.